Simucube/simucube-docs.github.io/docs/Developers/Simucube Link.md

 - Stable: all devices are galvanically isolated eliminating interference issues
 - Real-time: sub-millisecond latency
 - Immersion: game telemetry data delivered to devices for immersive effects
-- One app: TrueDrive configuration software for all Simucube Link devices
+- One app: Tuner configuration software for all Simucube Link devices
 - Maintenance: all device's firmwares in the Link are upgradeable with single click

 <figure markdown>